dantleech/blog/content/posts/2022-11-17-ode-to-the-container.md

 ]);
 ```

-You can easily and effectively [structure your
+You can easily [structure your
 application](https://github.com/phpactor/phpactor/tree/master/lib/Extension).
 No [bundles](https://symfony.com/doc/current/bundles.html)!

+{{< callout >}}
+**Wait!
+This isn't simple at all! look at all the code you need to write!**

+Well, you _do_ need to write an extension **and** create the container and
+bootstrap it.
+But hey, you only need to do this once.
+It's totally worth it.
+{{< /callout >}}

 ### Limitations

 It does have some limitations though - it registers at runtime, which makes it
-unsuitable for large projects that have the short-lived request lifecycle that
+unsuitable for **large** projects that have the short-lived request lifecycle that
 PHP is famous for.
-It's great for small services or long running processes
+It's great for small projects or long running processes
 like a [language server](https://github.com/phpactor/language-server).

 ### Shoud I use this great container?

-Probably not, but I do.
-I've tried to use other light-weight containers like
+Probably not, but I **do** sometimes use it at work.
+I've tried to use other
+light-weight containers like [Pimple](https://github.com/silexphp/Pimple) and
-[Pimple](https://github.com/silexphp/Pimple) and [league](https://container.thephpleague.com/) but often I just
+[League](https://container.thephpleague.com/) but often I just _don't need_
-_don't need_ the extra, complicating, features they provide (and nobody really
+the extra, complicating, features they provide (and nobody really wants use
-wants use array sytax to define services right?? right?).
+array sytax to define services right?? right?).

 For example with League: